 Health Science and Math Courses Offered Fully Online

-Students may enroll in the post-baccalaureate courses at any time and from anywhere in the world.
+Students may enroll in the post-baccalaureate online science prerequisite courses at any time and from anywhere in the world, as long as they meet the prerequisites for the individual courses.
 The courses are self-paced and designed to be completed in 16 weeks.

 - Anatomy ANAT 1005